How to Enable External Sharing in OneDrive for Business?

 Here is another post on configuring external sharing for SharePoint Online: How to Enable External Sharing in SharePoint Online?

-In conclusion, enabling external sharing in OneDrive for Business is a simple process that can be done by an administrator in a few steps.
-By enabling external sharing, you can collaborate with people outside your organization and share files with them easily.
-By following the steps outlined in this tutorial, you can easily enable external sharing and start sharing files with external users right away.
+In conclusion, enabling external sharing in OneDrive for Business is a simple process that an administrator can do in a few steps.
+By enabling external sharing, you can easily collaborate with people outside your organization and share files with them.
+Following the steps outlined in this tutorial, you can easily enable external sharing and start sharing files with external users immediately.